Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

 As corporations with huge portfolios wanted to get their hands on more licensing royalties, they indulged in the same practices, sending demand letters to companies threatening litigation, if royalties were not paid.

 PS: If you’re thinking spending $38K for a patent is quite reasonable if you’re going to make money out of it, you’re quite wrong.
-The defensive portfolio acquired by Twitter, no matter how valuable or expensive, serves zero purpose as Twitter made a move, which would result in the company getting a Zero ROI from its portfolio.
+The defensive portfolio acquired by Twitter, no matter how valuable or expensive, serves zero purposes as Twitter made a move, which would result in the company getting a Zero ROI from its portfolio.
 What move you ask?
 This piece would divulge the secret.
 But as they say, if you are in a forest, you should at least have a strong defense if you wish to survive.

 Moreover, according to a report by IAM blog, IBM has sold 15000 patents since 1991. how many of those transactions were a result of infringement claims and demand letters, remains unknown.

 IBM is not the only company known for asserting its patents to make licensing revenue.
 Major tech giants including Qualcomm, Microsoft fall into this list too.
-Troll-like behaviour displayed or not, these companies would not let an infringer get away without paying a price for infringing on their patents.
+Troll-like behavior displayed or not, these companies would not let an infringer get away without paying a price for infringing on their patents.

 So, with operating companies and NPEs both using their patents as swords, what could put you at danger?